 Castellanos homers twice, Cubs cruise past Brewers 7-1

-Brewers Cubs BaseballChicago Cubs' Nicholas Castellanos watches his two-run home run during the second inning of a baseball game against the Milwaukee Brewers Friday, Aug 30, 2019, in Chicago.
+Castellanos homers twice, Cubs cruise past Brewers 7-1Chicago Cubs' Nicholas Castellanos (6) celebrates with teammate Ian Happ left, at home plate after hitting a two-run home run during the second inning of a baseball game against the Milwaukee Brewers Friday, Aug 30, 2019, in Chicago.
 (AP Photo/Paul Beaty)

+CHICAGO (AP) -- Nicholas Castellanos has been in quite a hitting groove since joining the Chicago Cubs.

-CHICAGO (AP) — Nicholas Castellanos hit a pair of two-run homers, José Quintana took a shutout into the sixth inning, and the Chicago Cubs cruised to their fourth straight win, 7-1 over Milwaukee Brewers on Friday.
+Castellanos hit a pair of two-run homers, Jose Quintana took a shutout into the sixth inning, and the Cubs cruised to their fourth straight win, 7-1 over the Milwaukee Brewers on Friday.

-Castellanos, who went deep off Chase Anderson in each of his first two at-bats, has 11 homers in 27 games with the Cubs since arriving in a trade at the deadline from Detroit and is batting .357 with Chicago.
-It was his second multi-homer game this season — both with the Cubs — and sixth of his career.
+Castellanos, who went deep off Chase Anderson in each of his first two at-bats, has 11 homers in 27 games and is batting .357 since being acquired from Detroit a the trade deadline.
+It was his second multi-homer game this season - both with the Cubs - and sixth of his career.

+Moving from the lowly Tigers and spacious Comerica Park to the contending Cubs and the friendly confines of Wrigley Field has helped lift Castellanos' mood and production over the past month.

+''It's awesome,'' Castellanos said. ''Not just because of me, but just because of where I'm at and who I'm playing with and where we are in the standings.

 Kyle Schwarber added his team-leading 32nd homer, and third in five games, in the eighth.